-- · THE AUTHORIZATION CODE MUST BE WRITTEN ON THE OUTSIDE OF THE CONTAINER. - · ALL RETURNS MUST BE ACCOMPANIED BY A WRITTEN NOTE STATING THE MODEL NUMBER OF THE PRODUCT, AUTHORIZATION CODE, NAME, ADDRESS, E-MAIL ADDRESS AND DAYTIME TELEPHONE NUMBER OF THE OWNER, AND AN EXPLANATION OF THE PROBLEM.
-REPLACED PARTS SHALL BECOME THE PROPERTY OF SV. - · The customer shall be responsible for all costs of transportation and insurance, both to and from SV.
+· ALL RETURNS MUST BE ACCOMPANIED BY A WRITTEN NOTE STATING THE MODEL NUMBER OF THE PRODUCT,

+AUTHORIZATION CODE, NAME, ADDRESS, E-MAIL ADDRESS AND DAYTIME TELEPHONE NUMBER OF THE OWNER, AND AN EXPLA-NATION OF THE PROBLEM.
+REPLACED PARTS SHALL BECOME THE PROPERTY OF SV.